ryan-perk/graphics-gui/README.md

 rotate them around the origin or a specific point.
 The line data can then be exported to a .txt file for later use.

-complie in Mac termial: javac LineTransformin.java run in Mac termial: java LineTransformin
+complie in Mac termial: javac LineTransformin.java\n run in Mac termial: java LineTransformin